-Why do people fail in CAT?Sachin Bagi
+Why do people fail in CAT?

-CAT is an exam which does not have a concept of pass or fail.
-You will either get a high percentile through which you can easily get a call from IIM or from your preferred colleges or a low percentile through which you will not be able get a call for the further admission process.
-So ideally, no student who is preparing for CAT fails in the exam, it is only the percentile which decides whether he is getting a call from the college which he is preferring.But Why do people fail in CAT?
-This article will highlight few of the common mistakes which student commits during his CAT preparation.
-This mistakes when rectified will definitely help you to succeed in the CAT exam.
+CAT is an exam that does not have a concept of a pass or fails.
+You will either get a high percentile through which you can easily get a call from IIM or from your preferred colleges or a low percentile through which you will not be able to get a call for the further admission process.
+So ideally, no student who is preparing for CAT fails in the exam, it is only the percentile which decides whether he is getting a call from the college which he is preferring This article will highlight a few of the common mistakes which students commit during his CAT preparation.
+These mistakes when rectified will definitely help you to succeed in the CAT Exam.

 Too much of importance given only to a particular section during CAT preparation

-- How many questions should I target to score 90+ percentile?
+How many questions should I target to score 90+ percentile?

 Giving too many mocks without preparation